 Top 7 Wonders of the Technological World

 With all the discussion around the net regarding the new 7 wonders of the world, I thought that a nice complement to that would the be the 7 wonders of the technological world.
 I searched around for inspiration and was surprised to find that no one has put together a really decent list.
-One of the prominent lists I did find included Microsoft Surface – how ridiculous!
+One of the prominent lists I found included Microsoft Surface – how ridiculous!
 (I wonder who owns that newspaper).
 So, without further ado, here is the list of the Top 7 Wonders of the Technological World.

 This item will be the most controversial on the list I think.
 My reason for including it is the impact it has had worldwide on how we listen to music, how we buy music, and how we perceive entertainment as a whole.
 The iPod was not the first portable digital music device, but it has undoubtedly had the most effect of all.
 It has spawned an entire industry of supporting gadgets and accessories and it has been the basis of the only successful attempt by any company to break the Recording Industry’s hold on music distribution.
 For that alone, we owe Apple Corporation a big thank you.